Charles Hotham: Australia

-He was insistent that tenders for all works should be called through the Government Gazette, but not receiving support from the legislature, he ordered the stoppage of all constructional works.
-For some of his actions he was reprimanded by Sir William Molesworth, the secretary of state.
-Hotham then sent in his resignation in November 1855, and in doing so, mentioned that his health had materially suffered.

 Later life

-Hotham was conscientious, but he had little experience to help him in dealing with the exceptionally difficult problems of his period of governorship.
-He has been severely criticized, but his work on the finances of the colony was of great value.

 Hotham, whose health was failing, caught a chill on 17 December 1855 while opening the Melbourne Gasworks.
 He died two weeks later on 31 December, and was buried in the Melbourne General Cemetery.

 In December 1853, he had married Jane Sarah Hood, daughter of Lord Bridport Samuel Hood.
 She survived him.

 Legacy

 Several places have been named after him, most notably: